 If you had Oregon tax withheld from your military pay, you can file a return to claim a refund.

 If you are an Oregon resident stationed in Oregon, file

 Form OR-40.
-Up to $6,000 of your military pay may qualify for a subtraction (see subtraction information below).
+Active duty Oregon National Guard pay and up to $6,000 of other military pay may qualify for a subtraction (see subtraction information below).

 Residents stationed outside Oregon

 You're treated as a nonresident for Oregon tax purposes (a "special case resident") if you meet all the following requirements:

 - You didn't have a permanent residence in Oregon for yourself or your family during any part of the tax year.